How to Recover a File That Was Not Saved in Excel

 The default location is C:\Users\*user*\AppData\Roaming\Microsoft\Excel\

-If we go to that location, we’ll see the backup file there.
+If you go to that location, you can see the backup file there.